 The second-largest education system in NSW is administered by the Catholic Church, and it seemed appropriate to ask them for some support.
 This was indeed offered not only by the Director of Centacare Catholic Family Services (now Catholic Care), but also the Vice-Chancellor of the Catholic University at Strathfield and the Catholic Archbishop of Sydney, all of which supported these reforms.
 In addition I met with the director of Anglican Schools regarding the Bill and both lobbied, and received support from, the Anglican Archbishop of Sydney.
-This led me to ask support for the Anglican School in North Sydney regarding the Bill, phonics, assistive technology and relevant policies.
+This led me to ask support for the Anglican Schools who also invited me to speak at a conference at the Shore School in North Sydney regarding the Bill, phonics, assistive technology and relevant policies.